Teradata/developer-resources/docs/glossary.md

 <a id="glo-project"></a>
 ### project

 A project is a means to explore and analyze data from a Jupyter notebook.
-Each project has a Git repository for storing project information, including user information and object store authorizations.
+Each project has a Git repository for storing project information.

+<a id="glo-project-repo"></a>
+### project repository

+The project owner adds collaborators to the repository.
+From the repository, the next time the engine is deployed, the manager derives the users authorized to connect to and use the engine.
+If the engine is already deployed, the project owner updates the engine to add those users.

+A password for connecting to the engine is generated for each user for each engine deployment.

+All commits to the project's schema are stored in the repository.
+When you suspend a project, then restore it, AI Unlimited uses the stored schema to bring the project back.

 ## S